ladybug-tools/spider/gbxml-viewer/r13/gv-set-settings/README.md

 ## Wish list

 * 2018-04-02 ~ Theo ~ Select color themes and other parameters such as adding of ground planes from a list of color theme files
+* 2018-05-05 ~ Theo ~ Sections work at any angle

 ## Issues

+* 2018-05-05 ~ Theo: Explode by storeys moves model inappropriately

 ## To Do for test file